Home Car Shopping How Much Car Can I Afford?

 Quick Tips About Car Affordability

 How much to spend on your next vehicle depends on many factors, one of the foremost being price.
 The average transaction price for a new vehicle in today’s market is nearly $49,000.
-That cost is a considerable amount of money for most people, and staying within your financial means is crucial.
+That is a considerable amount of money for most people, and staying within your financial means is crucial.

 Keep reading as we outline the costs that make up your car payment, help you determine the amount you can spend each month, and show you how to calculate a price range for shopping within your budget.